 I went down to the police identification department and had my fingerprints made.

-Interviewer 1: That’s a good idea.
+Pat Faudry: That’s a good idea.

-Interviewee: I said I didn’t want to be an unnamed victim of a mugging or something like that because if they mugged me, they would take my purse and my identifications.
+Busby: I said I didn’t want to be an unnamed victim of a mugging or something like that because if they mugged me, they would take my purse and my identifications.
 So, I went down there and had my fingerprints put on the record.

-Interviewer 1: What a good idea.
+Pat Faudry: What a good idea.

-Interviewer 2: Um-hum.
+Bena Cates: Um-hum.

-Interviewee: [Laughter]
+Begin Segment 9: [0:42:34]

-Interviewer 1: So, at least – that’s another question on our thing that we’re interested in is how well do you feel you’re served by the city?
+Pat Faudry: So, at least – that’s another question on our thing that we’re interested in is how well do you feel you’re served by the city?
 Apparently, you feel like you have good police protection.

-Interviewee: Yes, I do.
+Busby: Yes, I do.

-Interviewer 1: What about fire, that sort of thing.
+Pat Faudry: What about fire, that sort of thing.

-Interviewee: I don’t know.
+Busby: I don’t know.
 I had to use the fire department ambulance –

 [0:43:00]